This webpage includes information on ITS supported audio, video and web conferencing services for the UH community.

 H.323 standards-based videoconferencing is supported by Information Technology Services.
 ITS provides the following videoconference services and support:

 MCU Service is a video bridge that connects more than two videoconference locations (endpoints) into one conference

-ITS Videoconference Rooms are located in the IT Center on the UH Manoa campus and may be used to conduct administrative meetings, research collaborative meetings, or small group activities.
+IT Center Video Conference Rooms are located on the UH Manoa campus and may be used to conduct administrative meetings, research collaborative meetings, or small group activities.

 ITS Interactive Video Classrooms are located in Kuykendall Hall on the UH Manoa campus and may be used to conduct large group training workshops or informational sessions.
 Priority use of rooms are for HITS-delivered credit courses, but if time permits may be open to ad hoc large group videoconferencing events.